Daniel

 Structure

-Daniel divides naturally into two halves that complement each other:
+Daniel divides naturally into two complementary halves:

 Part 1: Court Narratives (Chapters 1–6)